Martin Eden: Martin Eden

 A former sailor from a working-class background, who falls in love with the young, bourgeois Ruth and educates himself to become a writer, aiming to win her hand in marriage.

 Ruth Morse

 The young, bourgeois university student who captivates Eden while tutoring him in English.
 Though initially both attracted and repelled by his working-class background, she eventually realizes she loves him.
 They become engaged, with the condition that they cannot marry until her parents approve of his financial and social status.

 Lizzie Connolly

-A cannery worker rejected by Eden, who is already in love with Ruth.
+A cannery worker rejected by Eden, who is already in love with Martin.
 Initially, while Eden strives for education and culture, Lizzie's rough hands make her seem inferior to Ruth in his eyes.
 Despite this, Lizzie remains devoted to him.
 He feels an attachment to her because she has always loved him for who he is, and not for fame or money, as Ruth does.